Hypnosis Mic: Division Rap Battle: Anime

 An anime television series adaptation titled Hypnosis Mic: Division Rap Battle: Rhyme Anima was announced on December 4, 2019.
 It aired from October 3 to December 26, 2020.

 Season two, Hypnosis Mic: Division Rap Battle: Rhyme Anima+ aired from October 7 to December 30, 2023.

 An interactive film animated by Polygon Pictures was released in February 2025.
 Viewers could vote for their favorite team using the CtrlMovie App, with the votes affecting the outcome of the in-universe rap contest (Division Rap Battle) in the movie.
 The movie was split into three parts: round one, with Buster Bros!!! battling Bad Ass Temple, MAD TRIGGER CREW battling Dotsuitare Hompo, and Matenro battling Fling Posse in three separate battles.
-The winners of the first round's battles would then go through another round of voting, leaving one final team facing off against all-female CHU-OH division lead by the in-universe prime minister, Otome Tohoten.
+The winners of the first round's battles would then go through another round of voting, leaving one final team facing off against all-female CHU-OH division led by the in-universe prime minister, Otome Tohoten.

 Additionally a site went up where viewers could see the results of voting from every cinema showing the movie.

-The movie never received a worldwide commercial release, though a few screenings were held at Anime Expo 2025 for English-speaking fans.
+A few screenings of the movie were held at Anime Expo 2025 for English-speaking fans.
+GKIDS would later partner with Regal Cinemas to distribute the film in North America, giving it a limited theatrical release on February 27, 2026.